Scientific Program

 Plenary Lecture Session

-Chairs: Gheorghe Balan, Cristina Garbulet-Mocanu, Pradeep Mundre, Cristian Ioan Nedelcu, Andrei Voiosu, Bogdan Ungureanu
+Chairs: Gheorghe Balan, Bogdan Mateescu, Cristina Garbulet-Mocanu, Pradeep Mundre, Cristian Ioan Nedelcu, Andrei Voiosu, Bogdan Ungureanu

 Lectures: